geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Till thy pure spirit shall spontaneous rise,

-" And seek its destin'd station in the skies ;
+" And seek its destin'd station in the skies;

 " As Alighieri, with his heavenly love,